 Thursday, 3 May 2018

 Being a voice is the best fun you can have.
-All of us here at Big Fish HQ love nothing more than tackling a script bringing the words to life.
+All of us here love nothing more than tackling a script bringing the words to life.
 Some days are long and after narrating thousands of words, it can be like a marathon.

 Drink water – plenty of water, speaking is very drying to the vocal folds, voice box and mouth in general.
 By drinking at least two liters of water a day ensures the mouth is lubricated and avoids dry and sticky mouth sounds.

 Learn to breath – sure we all breathe and all the time.
 But voiceover talent know how important it is to actually breathe for the sentence, phrase or paragraph they need to record.
 Learning to breathe will ensure the voice will pause appropriately making a cleaner and also easier to edit read.

 Articulation exercises – practise these daily, the exercises will ensure that your tongue, vocal cords and mouth are stress free and ready to wrap themselves around word shapes easily without straining or stressing you.
 Releasing the tension in your tongue ensures a more fluid read.

 Look out for your eyes – ensure you go to regular eye appointments.
 Reading long form narration in studios in dark or even bright light can make them tired and sore.
 Takes eye breaks and get some sleep to ensure they rest fully.

 Check your ears – yes they are also connected to your breathing and vocal elements so keep them clean and watch out for them as well.
 If you can’t hear direction properly the director won’t be pleased.

 These steps are a good way to keep in good health and ensure voiceovers stay in good health.